TestSubjector/QuadTreeMeshSolver/README.md

 ## To clean
 * make clean

-Acknowledgments - [thejefflarson](https://github.com/thejefflarson) for much of the Quadtree code.
+Acknowledgments - [thejefflarson](https://github.com/thejefflarson) for much of the basic components of the Quadtree code.